chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 {% include "melting_validation_temperature.html" %}

-The results at first seem almost indistinguishable from the analytic solution for each value of $C$.
+The results at first seem almost indistinguishable from the analytic solution for each value of $A$.
-However on close inspection, we can see that the temperature in the solid phase near the phase boundary is slightly above the melting temperature $T=0$ for the cases $C>1$.
+However on close inspection, we can see that the temperature in the solid phase near the phase boundary is slightly above the melting temperature $T=0$ for the cases $A>1$.
 This does not appear to play a significant role in the development of the temperature field in the liquid, or the interface position, but this result should be kept in mind when proceeding with the other validation cases.

 ## 1-D Freezing from a cold boundary: resolution study